isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

        ...
    }

-Options can also be specified in class or host reservation scope.
+Options can also be specified in class or host-reservation scope.
 The current Kea options precedence order is (from most important): host reservation, pool, subnet, shared network, class, global.